 “It is our understanding that is going on without anyone’s knowledge,” said Keppley’s attorney, Simon Grill.

 The suit did not reveal the nature of Keppley’s recorded conversation, and Grill declined to discuss the matter.
-School officials said they were not immediately aware of the exact events that prompted the suit.
+School officials are also currently unaware of the exact events that prompted the suit.

 Named in the suit are the school district, school board members, and two bus companies that serve the district, Eschelman Transportation Inc. and George Krapf Jr. & Sons, according to the Associated Press.